SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Experimental Details

 Our evaluation setup largely follows prior work~\citep{zeng2025simplerl, yang2024qwen2-eval}, ensuring consistency and comparability with established baselines.
-For all math reasoning benchmarks, including AMC23, GSM8K, MATH-500, Minerva Math, OlympiadBench, and MMLU-STEM, we use a maximum generation length of 16{,}000 tokens, with nucleus sampling ($p=0.95$) and temperature set to 1.0.
+For all math reasoning benchmarks, including AMC23, AIME24, MATH-500, Minerva Math, OlympiadBench, and MMLU-STEM, we use a maximum generation length of 16{,}000 tokens, with nucleus sampling ($p=0.95$) and temperature set to 1.0.
+For the more challenging benchmarks, we increase the number of evaluation samples and report Pass@1 averaged over 16 samplings for AMC23 and over 32 samplings for AIME24.
 For IFEval, we employ the lighteval~\citep{lighteval} framework for evaluation, maintaining the same decoding parameters as those used in the math reasoning benchmarks.
 This uniform setup ensures that all comparisons focus on the effects of \ourmethod, rather than variations in decoding configurations.
 For experiments on DeepMath-6K, we report the performance at step 90 (corresponding to 15 epochs with 6,144 examples and a batch size of 1,024).
 For SimpleRL-8K, we report the performance at step 100.